 The following organizational documents are necessary to incorporate specific types of businesses in California.
 These documents are required to satisfy the requirements of the California Secretary of State:

 - Articles of Incorporation.
-California Corporation, California Professional Corporation and California Close Corporation.
+California Corporation, California Professional Corporation

 - Statement of Authority.
 California General Partnership.